asanchezmanas/sampelit/content/marketing/email_seq.md

 ```
 Hi,

-You're on the Samplit waitlist.
+You're on the Sampelit waitlist.

 Here's what happens next:
 - We're in private beta with a limited number of teams